 I have always slept on my stomach.
 I have heard that it is not recommended to sleep on your stomach while you are breastfeeding because it can compromise your milk supply.
+Does sleeping on your stomach affect milk supply?
 I really do not sleep well on my side or back and just wanted to make sure that I am suffering for good reason.
-Is it ok to sleep on my stomach, or will it lessen my supply.
+Is it ok to sleep on my stomach, or will it lessen my supply?
 Thanks!

 Breastfeeding Magazine Response:

-Many moms have this same concern, but as long as you have a good milk supply, you can probably safely sleep in any position that feels comfortable to you.
+Many moms have this same concern about the sleeping positions for breastfeeding moms, but as long as you have a good milk supply, you can probably safely sleep in any position that feels comfortable to you without having issues.

 Sleeping on your stomach will put some pressure on the breasts (similar to wearing a very tight sports bra.)
 This pressure can affect your supply.
 You will want to experiment at first to see exactly how much it affects you.
 Most moms and babies don’t even notice the difference!